starsimhub/starsim/README.rst

       n_agents = 5_000,     # Number of agents to simulate
-      networks = dict(      # Networks define how agents interact w/ each other type = 'random',  # Here, we use a 'random' network n_contacts = 10   # Each person has an average of 10 contacts w/ other people
+      networks = dict(      # Networks define how agents interact w/ each other type = 'random',  # Here, we use a 'random' network n_contacts = 10   # Each person has 10 contacts with other people
       ),
       diseases = dict(      # *Diseases* add detail on what diseases to model type = 'sir',     # Here, we're creating an SIR disease